sociomantic-tsunami/ghs/man.rst

   list available scripts and exit

 \-L, --list-all-scripts
-  list all scripts, including broken scripts prefixed with a "!" and a description of why is broken, and exit
+  list all scripts, including extra information and broken scripts (prefixed with a "!" and a description of why is broken) and exit

 WRITING SCRIPTS